goblinhack/c-plus-plus-examples/std_multiset/README.md

         std::cout << "Zaphod has been found! " << *iter << std::endl;
     }
 ```
-Removing a customer is via erase:
+Removing a customer is easy via erase:
 ```C++
     customers.erase(account2);
 ```